-The integration of Development and Operations is a powerful innovation in how we approach software development.
+The integration of Development and Operations is a powerful innovation in how we build software.
 If you’re new to DevOps practices, or looking to improve your current processes, it can be tough to know which tool is best for your team.

 We’ve put together this list to help you make an informed decision on which tools should be part of your stack.
 Read on to discover the 29 best DevOps tools, from automated build tools to application performance monitoring platforms.